cshadd/fetch-bot/README.md

 Proceeding forward, we will be specifically talking about the Pi and Uno unless otherwise.
 The system and Bash command lines will rely on the Pi.

 ### Prerequisites
-* Recommended:
+* Recommended (Raspberry Pi):
-    - Raspbian OS Jessie or higher
+    - Raspbian OS Stretch or higher
     - Chromium Browser
     - Java SE Development Kit 8.0 or higher
     - Java SE Runtime Environment 8.0 or higher
+    - Ino 0.3 or higher
     - Apache Maven 3.5.2 or higher
     - Apache Server 2.4.10 or higher
     - PHP 5.0 or higher
-    - Text Editor/IDE
     - Packaged Apps (Bash):
         - Unclutter
-        - x11-xserver-utils
+        - ~~xscreensaver~~
         - arduino-core
         - arduino-mk
+* Recommended (Computer):
+    - Text Editor/IDE
+* Optional (Raspberry Pi):
+    - VNC Server
-* Optional:
+* Optional (Computer):
-    - Ino 0.3 or higher
     - Visual Studio 2017 or higher
-    - VNC Server
     - VNC Viewer

 ### Installing
 Clone/fork this repository and save it.
 Then use ``./bash-install.sh`` to install to your system (Bash).
 ``~/bin/StartFetchBot.sh`` is the launcher.
 ``/var/www/html/FetchBot/`` is the webserver.

+### Further Considerations
+You may want to:
+* Configure remote SSH.
+* Configure serial access.
+* Check the serial ports when connecting the Arduino to the Raspberry Pi and change them if necessary in accordance with this program.
+* Check the wiring when connecting the sensors and motors to the Arduino and change them if necessary in accordance with this program.

 ## Deployment